-Today I’m sharing my top 3 tips for sewing vinyl.
+Today I’m sharing my top tips for sewing vinyl.
 Vinyl can be a tricky fabric to sew, but use these tips and it should be smooth sailing.
 Check out the video below or on YouTube here to see how to sew vinyl.

 Use a rotary cutter – this is particularly important if you’re not going to sew something to the vinyl – if the edge is going to be exposed, you want it to be a smooth edge.